Corporate Average Fuel Economy (CAFE)

 About Us

-The U.S. DOT Volpe Center's Corporate Average Fuel Economy (CAFE) Program Office develops and executes analyses to assess the costs and benefits of national fuel economy standards—part of NHTSA’s mandate from Congress since 1975.
+The U.S. DOT Volpe Center's Corporate Average Fuel Economy (CAFE) Program Office assists NHTSA in its assessment of the costs and benefits of national fuel economy standards—part of NHTSA’s mandate from Congress since 1975.
 NHTSA's CAFE standards regulate how far vehicles must travel on a gallon of fuel.
 These standards consider future-year impacts, including vehicle demand, which have implications for highway infrastructure needs.

-Our team serves as a primary technical resource for NHTSA’s CAFE program, partnering with the agency to manage and implement all aspects of NHTSA’s fuel economy program.
-We also provide key technical support to NHTSA throughout the complex federal rulemaking process.
+Our team serves as a primary technical resource for NHTSA’s CAFE program, partnering with the agency to assist with many aspects of NHTSA’s fuel economy program, centering around technical support at NHTSA's direction throughout the complex federal rulemaking process.

-U.S. DOT Volpe Center experts in automotive engineering, environmental science, physics, economics, computer science, and operations research have played a significant role in the CAFE program for nearly four decades, conducting detailed analyses and modeling to help determine the feasibility of these standards.
+U.S. DOT Volpe Center experts in automotive engineering, environmental science, physics, economics, computer science, and operations research have played a role in CAFE program support for nearly four decades, conducting detailed analyses and modeling to help NHTSA determine the feasibility and economic practicality of these standards.

-To support the CAFE program, the U.S. DOT Volpe Center's team collects and analyzes volumes of data in order to:
+To support the CAFE program, the U.S. DOT Volpe Center's team collects and analyzes volumes of data in order for NHTSA to:

 - Define a range of regulatory alternatives for consideration